icinganalysis/icinganalysis.github.io/content/wilder.md

 >The above calculation procedues only approximate the actual ice shape since accurate ice accretion data for most airfoils is not available.
 Also,
-water drop sizes and resultant collection efficiences must be checked for the nxu water catch.
+water drop sizes and resultant collection efficiencies must be checked for the water catch.
 Figure 7 shows a typical plot of the effect of drop size on collection efficiency and cloud liquid water content.
 This calculation will generally show that the maximum catch rate will occur with 20 to 25 micron droplets.